-2.3 Control Unit
+2.4 Control Unit

-2.3.1 Voltage Adder
+2.4.1 Voltage Adder

-Figure 2: Simplified Schematic of OPA548 [2]
+Figure 5: Simplified Schematic of OPA548 [2]

 In this block, TI's OPA548 High Voltage, High Current Operational Amplifier will be used for its ability to handle very high currents (up to 5A) and voltages (up to 60V).
 This robustness is needed by the turbine, as we have discussed in section 2.1.1.
-It will function as a voltage adder of the main power supply and microcontroller-manipulated secondary power supply.
-In addition, it has an adjustable current limit, which is controlled by the I{LIM} pin.
-This control signal can take values from $0\mu A$ to $330\mu A$, and this range corresponds to the output current range of 0A to 5A (this is a very powerful feature, in our opinion).
+It will function as a voltage adder of the main power supply and secondary power supply, who will both be controlled by a voltage regulator that turns one off and the other on using resistance values.
+In addition, it has an adjustable current limit, which is controlled by the ILIM pin.
+This control signal can take values from 0μ A to 330μ A, and this range corresponds to the output current range of 0A to 5A (this is a very powerful feature, in our opinion).
 I{LIM} is determined by the following equation:

-$I{LIM} = 19/(4Resistor + 55000)$, with the resistor placed between the I{LIM} and V^- pins.
+$I{LIM} = 19/(4 \text{Resistor} + 55000)$, with the resistor placed between the I{LIM} and V- pins.

-Therefore, since our turbine will operate at ranges between 500mA-1.5A, we will need I{LIM} to be between 30 μ A and 100 μ A, corresponding to resistor values of 30k Ω and 150k Ω .
+Therefore, since our turbine will operate at 1.5A, we will need I{LIM} to be 100μA, corresponding to a resistor value of 150k Ω .